 In This Article:

-If a patient experiences cervical strain and the symptoms don't subside with conservative home measures, they should probably seek medical attention.
-They can go to their chiropractor, family doctor, physiatrist, sports medicine doctor, or other healthcare practitioners who are specialized in treatment of cervical strains.
+If a patient experiences cervical strain and the symptoms don't subside through conservative home measures, they should probably seek medical attention.
+They can go to their chiropractor, to their family doctor, to their physiatrist, sports medicine doctor, or other healthcare practitioners who are specialized in treatment of cervical strains.

 There are many types of treatments which can be employed.
 Just mentioned chiropractor or osteopathic manipulations.
 These are hands-on treatments, manipulations of the spine, which can treat less severe injuries, musculoskeletal injuries of the spine.
 Very conservative-type treatments.
 Also your healthcare practitioner can prescribe medications, perhaps muscle relaxants, to take care of the muscle spasms that accompany a muscular cervical strain.
 There can be anti-inflammatory medications that are prescribed, which decrease the pain, or other analgesics.

 Often times, when pain is unrelenting, medications don’t work, or a conjunction, more times, with medication, physical therapy can be employed.
 Physical therapy will work on range of motion of that joint, strengthening the joint, decreasing the muscle spasms.
 Modalities can be used, such as ultrasound, electrophoresis, and other units, such as TENS units, which stands for transcutaneous electrical nerve stimulation.